 - 94% of first impressions are design-related.
 (Source: 8 Ways Media)

-I know that launching a new website can be a lot of work in order to do it right.
+I know that launching a new website can be a lot of work to do it right.
 But before you spend time, money, or effort on marketing a private school, you need a solid foundation.
-This is your top marketing plan this year if your school's existing website ticks any of the following items:
+This is your top marketing plan this year if your school’s existing website ticks any of the following items:

 - Your school’s website is three years old or more

 - Your school’s website is not mobile-friendly or responsive